ReflectCxx/ReflectionTemplateLibrary-CPP/docs/RTL_SYNTAX_AND_SEMANTICS.md

 The default constructor for a type `T` is implicitly registered when the type is registered using `rtl::type().record<T>()`.
 It is guaranteed to be materializable and safe to call.
 If the default constructor is not publicly accessible or is deleted, `rtl::error::TypeNotDefaultConstructible` is returned in the `err` variable.

 Objects can be constructed by specifying `rtl::alloc::Stack` or `rtl::alloc::Heap` as the first parameter.
-The constructed object is returned as an rtl::RObject, which type-erases the underlying object.
+The constructed object is returned as an `rtl::RObject`, which type-erases the underlying object.

-* Heap-allocated objects are managed using std::unique_ptr.
+* `Heap` allocated objects are managed using `std::unique_ptr`.
-* Stack-allocated objects are stored directly in std::any.
+* `Stack` allocated objects are stored directly in `std::any`.

 ---